 Powell Flute Co.
 Case Study

 At Controlled Thermal Processing, we hear success stories from the field every day.
 Here’s one satisfied customer that used our deep cryogenic treatment of musical instrument services to dramatically improve the sound quality of sterling silver flutes.
+Cryogenic treatment is used by many top musicians.

-Dr. Jeffrey Levine on Powell Flute Co.
+Dr. Jeffrey Levine on introducing cryogenic treatment to Powell Flute Co.

 Some time in the late 1980’s I was approached by Steve Wasser, the owner of Powell Flute Co., with a manufacturing problem.
 He was trying to draw tone hole chimneys in his sterling silver flutes.
 The traditional method was to build the chimneys by soldering short cylinders around holes in the flute body, a labor-intensive process.
 Drawing material out of the flute body would be a faster method; however, the drawing process resulted in cracking of the chimneys.